Press Release

 Fantastical paintings encompassing an eclectic fusion of the natural world, global artistic influences, and memory are at the core of Raqib Shaw: Ballads of East and West, on view at the Isabella Stewart Gardner Museum through May 12, 2024.
 The exhibition unfolds across the entire Museum, predominantly in the Hostetter Gallery, and brings together more than twenty works from private and public collections around the world, as well as a new work commissioned for the Museum’s façade.
 The small Fenway Gallery in the historic building evokes the artist’s studio and includes objects of inspiration, staged performances captured in photographs and drawings, and preparatory studies for one painting that marks the loss of Shaw’s beloved Jack Russell Terrier, Mr. C. A catalog was produced in conjunction with the exhibition.

-Raqib Shaw, Ballads of East and West
+Raqib Shaw: Ballads of East and West was co-

 Support for the exhibition at the Isabella Stewart Gardner Museum is provided by the Ford Foundation, National Endowment for the Arts, Steve and Alexandra Cohen, Pace Gallery, and White Cube.